LibertyDSNP/spec/pages/Archivists/Overview.md

 ## Validations that Archivists could perform
 * Signature validation - proof that author provided a real signature
 * Signature authentication - proof that the From address is the signer, or that signer is a valid delegate  (proof of authorship)
-* Additional signatures from forum, service nodes must be validated in the same way as above
 * There is retrievable content at the URI given in the DSNP message
 * The content hash is valid - that is, the URI serves the claimed data